bitnami-labs/sealed-secrets/CONTRIBUTING.md

 #### Creation

-A release train is created by *branching* from `main` to `release/YYYYDDMM`, where `YYYYDDMM` is a ISO 8601 numbered timestamp of the release day date.
+A release train is created by *branching* from `main` to `release/YYYYMMDD`, where `YYYYMMDD` is a ISO 8601 numbered timestamp of the release day date.

 #### Validation